apollo

 How to manage the interaction:

-Taking trihexyphenidyl with K-2 Syrup 200 ml is not recommended as it can possibly result in an interaction, it can be taken if prescribed by a doctor.
-However, if you experience abdominal pain, bloating, sudden dizziness or lightheadedness, nausea, vomiting (especially with blood), loss of appetite, or black stools contact a doctor immediately.
+Taking Glycopyrrolate with K-2 Syrup 200 ml together is not recommended as it can result in an interaction, it can be taken if a doctor has advised it.
+However, if you experience severe abdominal pain, bloating, sudden dizziness or lightheadedness, nausea, vomiting (especially with blood), loss of appetite, and/or black, tarry stools, contact a doctor immediately.
 Do not discontinue any medications without consulting a doctor.

 Potassium citrateMepenzolate